 As part of Ben Judd’s Stanley Picker Fellowship project The Origin, a series of workshops, performances, talks and tours took place at Stanley Picker Gallery, a boat moored in Kingston Upon Thames and online throughout June and July 2021.

-On 2 July, Sustainable Design from Kingston School of Art will give a talk on the Boat.
-The talk will be led by Paul Micklethwaite, researcher and practitioner in design for social innovation and sustainability and Senior Lecturer at Kingston University.
-Current students Juhi, Wenche, Nidhi, Claire and Alison will also discuss their river-based projects from the last year, such as communities forming around natural sites and ecological literacy:
+On 2 July, Sustainable Design from Kingston School of Art gave a talk on the Boat.
+The talk was led by Paul Micklethwaite, researcher and practitioner in design for social innovation and sustainability and Senior Lecturer at Kingston University.
+Current students Juhi, Wenche, Nidhi, Claire and Alison also discussed their river-based projects from the last year, such as communities forming around natural sites and ecological literacy:

 Wenche Strøm: ‘Bio Puzzle’ – rewilding Knights Park